 Felice Lifshitz was born, raised, and educated (through her PhD) in New York City.
 From 1989 to 2011, she lived in Miami Beach, Florida and taught at Florida International University.
 She moved to Edmonton in 2011, when her husband (Joseph Patrouch) became Director of the Wirth Institute for Austrian and Central European Studies at the University of Alberta.
-She is currently Professor of Women’s and Gender Studies, and of Religious Studies, at the University of Alberta.
+She is currently Professor of Women’s and Gender Studies at the University of Alberta.
 Professional details, including of her publications, can be found at https://www.ualberta.ca/arts/about/people-collection/felice-lifshitz.
 She, her husband, and their 19-year-old daughter Quinn (who has a rare chromosomal disorder, 17q12 microdeletion syndrome) became Canadian citizens in January, 2019.

 Immediate Past President